pasjohnj/PerlScriptingExamples/README.md

 ## 3_STC_compare.pl
 This QC script ensures that a file's handle is the same as its internal catalog number, found within the file.
 (STC--Short Title Catalog)
 1.)
 It creates two arrays: one of file handles for all monthly incoming files, and one of each file's internal catalog number.
 It sorts each array, and compares them.
 2.)
 It outputs a list of file handles that need to be changed.
-(It did not change them manually, as it required a human to inspect before changing them)
+(It does not change them manually, as it requires a human to inspect before changing them)
 This script was run monthly as part of a suite of file check-in and standardization/validation routines.